When: Every Saturday at 11 A.M.

 Our Shabbat Service is a combination of traditional Hebrew liturgy and contemporary Messianic music and our preaching is Biblically based (from both the Tanakh and Messianic Writings).

-KOL DODI MEETS IN GREEN HILLS!
+KOL DODI MEETS IN FRANKLIN!

 SERVICE @ 11 A.M.